-- Most children move from sleeping in a cot to a bed somewhere between the ages of two and three and a half years.
+- Most children move from sleeping in a cot to a bed somewhere between the ages of 2 and 3-and-a-half years.

-- Avoid bunk beds for children younger than nine years because of the risk of falls.
+- Avoid bunk beds for children younger than 9 years because of the risk of falls.

 - Some children are unsettled the first few nights in a ‘big bed’ – try to be patient, loving and reassuring.